IbrahimXXs/Soft-Spiral-Continuum-Robot-Manipulator-/README.md

 #### License

+Created by: Ibrahim Alsarraj

 This project is licensed under the MIT License.

 #### Acknowledgments

-Thank you to the Rhino3D and Grasshopper communities for their invaluable resources and support.
+Thanks to Mujoco communities for their invaluable resources and support.

 #### Contact

-For inquiries and feedback, please contact
+For inquiries and feedback, please contact me on Instagram @d.a.v.i.c.h.i